 Charlotte Adams, 20, from Bordon, Hampshire, was diagnosed with acute lymphoblastic leukaemia when she was 13 and was treated on a children’s ward.
 “Being a teenager going through cancer is very hard to understand.
 You are not a child therefore you know exactly what is going on and you know it’s not a nice situation.
 When I was going through my treatment I didn’t have any teenage facilities, I was put on a children’s ward which was full of babies and young children.
 The alternative was a ward full of adults.
 These were my only options.
 Not having a Teenage Cancer Trust unit meant I never got the chance to speak to anyone my age who was going through the same things as me and so I always felt I was the only one and I was on my own.”

 “Fortunately I have a very supportive family and close group of friends who helped me through everything and listened to me.
 A lot of people may not have this and therefore by being on a ward especially for teenagers and in the same situation would really help them to come to terms with what they are going through and show them they are not alone.”

 To build the unit, Teenage Cancer Trust has been running an appeal to raise £2.4 million.
-The local community, businesses, schools, colleges and families have responded incredibly and by May 2013 we have “just” £100,000 left to raise before it opens.
-Once the unit is opened we will need to continue to fundraise locally to support the maintenance and services it provides as well as our other work supporting young people, such as our free cancer awareness talks in Schools and colleges.
+The local community, businesses, schools, colleges and families have responded incredibly.
+Now the unit is opened we continue to fundraise locally to support the maintenance and services it provides as well as our other work supporting young people, such as our free cancer awareness talks in Schools and colleges.
 So we would really appreciate our wonderful supporters to stay with us - together we can provide the very best possible support to teenage and young adult cancer patients here in the South.